-When working with Photoshop Elements 10, you may need the Fill and Stroke commands to create an element on your canvas that can’t quite be created with a brush or pencil stroke.
-You can fill or stroke a selection to create that element, rather than draw or paint it on.
+At times, you might want to create an element on your Photoshop Elements canvas that can’t quite be created with a brush or pencil stroke.
+Maybe it’s a perfect circle or a five-point star.
+If you have a selection, you can fill or stroke that selection to create that element, rather than draw or paint it on.

 The Fill command adds a color or a pattern to the entire selection, whereas the Stroke command applies the color to only the edge of the selection border.